 Join

-Vox Humana Chamber Choir is welcoming applicants for paid core section lead singers, as well as section singers of all voice voice types.
+VOX HUMANA CHAMBER CHOIR is welcoming applicants for paid core section lead singers, as well as section singers of all voice types.

 PAID CORE SECTION LEADS